givingjar/blog.givingjar.org/_posts/2016-05-25-charity-spotlight-lansing-makers-network.md

 ## Big Wins

-Since forming, the Lansing Maker Network's community outreach has been a big hit.
-They have participated in [Maker Faire Detroit][3], the [MSU Science Festival][4], and a variety of grade school programs and field trips in the Lansing area.
+Since forming, the Lansing Maker Network's community outreach has been a huge success.
+They have participated in [Maker Faire Detroit][3], the [MSU Science Festival][4], and a variety of grade school programs in the Lansing area.
 Their partnership with [Impression 5][5] has also opened up more opportunities for kids &mdash;and parents&mdash; to learn how to make new things.

 In 2015, the Lansing Makers Network moved to the Leaseway Building.
-The new space has a large garage door and exists entirely on one floor.
+The new space exists entirely on one floor of the building and has a large garage door.
 This not only improves the accessibility of the space, it also encourages collaboration.
-Brian likes the idea that different types of makers and crafters (e.g. welders and knitters) can more easily work together.
+Brian likes that different types of makers and crafters (e.g. welders and knitters) can work together so easily.

-![][6]
+![][9]

 ## Today

 The Lansing Makers Network continues to work with schools and museums.
-They also offer classes and workshops that cover anything from jewelry-making to electronics.
-Their goals are to empower people to build and teach people how to make things safely and more effectively.
+They also offer classes that cover anything from jewelry-making to electronics.
+Their goals are to empower people to build and to teach people how to make things safely and more effectively.

 The makerspace has shops for both woodworking and metalworking.
 For the tech-minded maker, there are stations for electronics, 3D printing, laser cutting, and coding.
 Crafters also have sewing machines, glass grinders, a kiln, and a jewelry station at their disposal.